 from “On Destination” in The Word Appears in the Flesh

-No matter what God asks of you, you should just give it your all.
-God hopes that you show your loyalty to God to the very end before Him, and as long as you can see God’s gratified smile upon His throne, even if it is the time of your death, you should be able to laugh and smile when you close your eyes.
-You must do your duty for God to the very end during your time on earth.
+No matter what God asks of you, you need only give it your all.
+Hopefully you are able to show your loyalty to God before Him in the end, and as long as you can see God’s gratified smile upon His throne, even if it is the time of your death, you should be able to laugh and smile as your eyes are closed.
+You must do your final duty for God during your time on earth.
 In the past, Peter was crucified upside down for God; however, you should satisfy God in the end, and exhaust all of your energy for God.
 What can a creature do for God?
 So you should give yourself to the mercy of God sooner rather than later.
 As long as God is happy and pleased, then let Him do whatever He wants.
 What right do men have to complain?

 I only hope that in the last stage of My work, you are able to perform outstandingly, are fully devoted, and are no longer half-hearted.
 Of course, I also hope that you all have a good destination.
 Nevertheless, I still have My own requirement, which is for you to make the best decision in offering up to Me your sole and final devotion.
 If someone doesn’t have that sole devotion, that person is surely going to become Satan’s treasure, and I will not continue to use him.
 I shall send him home to be looked after by his parents.